Organocuprates (Gilman Reagents): How They’re Made

 What we can do instead is to start with a pre-made organometallic (such as an organolithium or Grignard reagent) where the reduction has already occurred.
 We can then add a copper (I) salt such as CuBr or CuCl.

 The result is displacement of the halide at copper by the carbon bound to lithium, and we form an organocopper reagent (plus a lithium salt).
 [You might wonder: why does this work at all?
-See note. ]
+Note 1. ]

 Yahoo for shortcuts!!